 According to the USDA/NASS (https://www.nass.usda.gov/) as of Sunday, Oct.
-27th, 37 percent of Ohio’s corn was harvested for grain, compared to 62 percent for last year and 56 percent for the five-year average.
-Late corn plantings and sporadic rain in some areas are not helping with field drying.
+15, 21 percent of Ohio’s corn was harvested for grain, compared to 34 percent for last year and 32 percent for the five-year average.
+Wet weather delayed corn harvest across the state and is not helping with field drying.
 Some growers are delaying harvest until grain moisture drops further.
-However, these delays increase the likelihood that stalk rots present in many fields will lead to stalk lodging problems (Fig. 1).
+However, these delays increase the likelihood that stalk rots present in many fields will lead to stalk lodging problems.
+Some serious stalk rot and lodging problems have already been reported, as shown in the image submitted by Curtis Young in Van Wert County.
 Leaving corn to dry in the field exposes a crop to unfavorable weather conditions, as well as wildlife damage.
 A crop with weak plant integrity is more vulnerable to yield losses from stalk lodging and ear drop when weathering conditions occur.
 Additional losses may occur when ear rots reduce grain quality and can lead to significant dockage when the grain is marketed.
 Some ear rots produce mycotoxins, which may cause major health problems if fed to livestock.

 Several years ago we conducted a study that evaluated effects of four plant populations (24,000, 30,000, 36,000, and 42,000 plants/A) and three harvest dates (early-mid Oct., Nov. and Dec.) on the agronomic performance of four hybrids differing in maturity and stalk quality.
 The study was conducted at three locations in NW, NE, and SW Ohio over a three-year period for a total of eight experiments.
 Results of this study provide some insight on yield losses and changes in grain moisture and stalk quality associated with delaying harvest.
 The following lists some of the major findings from this research.